-N.B.: CEDARS encourages all staff to dress casually smart but DOES NOT ENCOURAGE STAFF TO WEAR TIES OR SCARVES DUE TO H&S SCIP ISSUES.
+N.B.: CEDARS encourages all staff to dress casually smart but DOES NOT ENCOURAGE STAFF TO WEAR TIES OR SCARVES DUE TO H&S and PROACT SCIP measures for keeping safe.
 STAFF NEED TO DRESS WITH SCIP IN MIND - footwear; jewellery, scarves, keys with manufactured break always in them; etc. (Please refer to CEDARS SCIP policy and the annual refresher.)